Please be creative with our products and let us know what you did, we're always looking for more ideas!

 1/4 cup brown sugar, packed

 1/4 tsp baking soda

-1 jar Lone Willow Blackberry wine jelly (125ml)
+1 jar Lone Willow Port wine jelly (125ml)

 Preheat oven to 400F.
 Cream margarine and sugar until light and fluffy.
 Add soda and flour and mix.
 Stir in granola.
 Take 3/4 of the mixture and press it into an 8 inch well greased square pan.
 It will be quite thin, about 1/4 inch or less.
 Open the jar of wine jelly and break it up with a fork.
 Spread the whole jar over the pressed mix up to 1/8 inch from the sides.
 With your fingers, crumble the remaining dough over the jelly.
 Bake for 17-20 minutes, until the top is golden brown.